-Created for independent retailers by independent retailers, the NRHA Retail Management Certification Program is designed specifically for independent hardware stores, home centers and lumberyards.
-The curriculum has multiple components that encourages the application of the education, including:
+Created for independent retailers by independent retailers, the NRHA Retail Management Certification Program is designed specifically for employees of independent hardware stores, home centers and lumberyards.
+The curriculum has multiple components that encourage the application of the education.

 - Applied Business Strategy